AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/README.md

 As a first part of this project we repeated the [grig_debug](https://github.com/AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/blob/master/CudaMalloc/src/grid_debug.cu) program, repleacing vector size values from 100 to 100,000,000.
 ![alt text](https://github.com/AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/blob/master/CudaMalloc/Images/Dependence%20of%20the%20execution%20time%20on%20size%20of%20the%20vector.png)

 We can see a significant increase of all functions starting before the 10,000,000 point.
+The growth

 ### 2. Dependence of the execution time on blocks number